azizamirsaidova/azizamirsaidova.github.io/_portfolio/portfolio-2.md

 ---
 title: "Designing a relational database system for the Self Sufficiency Standard: Representing the cost of living"
-excerpt: "The goal of this project is to develop a more efficient database workflow and structure to better support the community of researchers using the Self-Sufficiency Standard (SSS)."
+excerpt: "The goal of this project was to develop a more efficient database workflow and structure to better support the community of researchers using the Self-Sufficiency Standard (SSS).
+To build the relational database SQLAlchemy and Python is used to hold the SSS for the 42 states in which the Standard has been calculated.
+The database includes a primary table with the SSS based on the family household type and several secondary tables, such as the cost of broadband and cellphone(s).
+The research also aimed to increase the transparency and accessibility of data for stakeholders with varying technical backgrounds through robust documentation."
 collection: portfolio
 ---
  <img src="{{ site.url }}{{ site.baseurl }}/images/Poster.jpg">